-- Brown the pork pieces in a pan.
+- Brown the diced pork in a large nonstick skillet.

 - Cook until the pork is no longer pink inside.

-- In a large bowl, peel and grate the yautía and the green bananas together.
+- In a large bowl, grate the yautía and the green bananas.

-- Stir in the salt and enough achiote oil to moisten the dough and add a little color.
+- Stir in the salt and enough of the achiote oil to moisten the dough and add a little color.
 You are now ready to assemble and wrap the pasteles.

-- Set the dough aside and prepare a work surface to assemble and wrap the pasteles.
+- Prepare a work surface to assemble and wrap the pasteles.
 If you have friends helping you, set up an assembly line.

 - Bring a stock pot of salted water to a boil.
-There should be enough water to cover the pasteles.
+Place the pasteles in the water making sure they are submerged.

 - Reduce the heat and simmer for 1 hour.